 Lord Jesus may this brief teaching on your Sabbath not be used judge others, but like all your teaching, that we would be open to your Holy Spirit guidance, as we press deeper into your word.
 In Jesus NAME we pray.

 The first Christians in Jerusalem were almost exclusively Jews, as is our savior Jesus, king of kings and Prophet of the Jews (Acts3,22).

-So the thought that Jesus replaced the Saturday Sabbath with the Sunday Sabbath, the first day of the week, is a non starter.
+So the thought that Jesus replaced the Saturday Sabbath with a Sunday Sabbath, the first day of the week in the Greco Roman world, is a non starter.